MaJerle/c-code-style/README.md

 }
 ```

-- Use single space before and after comparison and assignments operators
+- Use single space before and after comparison and assignment operators
 ```c
 int a;
 a = 3 + 4;              /* OK */